lightninglabs/lightning-dev-site/guides/javascript-grpc.md

 ### Conclusion

 With the above, you should have all the `lnd` related `gRPC` dependencies installed locally in your project.
-In order to get up to speed with `protofbuf` usage from Javascript, see [this official `protobuf` reference for Javascript](https://developers.google.com/protocol-buffers/docs/reference/javascript-generated).
+In order to get up to speed with `protobuf` usage from Javascript, see [this official `protobuf` reference for Javascript](https://developers.google.com/protocol-buffers/docs/reference/javascript-generated).
 Additionally, [this official gRPC